-Flower shops around the world have been wondering what is happening to flower prices at the wholesale level.
-As many wholesalers and retailers are recovered from the busy Valentine’s Day season, we are headed into two more holidays in the next 6 weeks; Easter and Mother’s Day.
-This leaves all of us with a challenge; how do we keep up with the demand?
+Flower shops around the world have been wondering what is happening to flower prices, availability and quality at the wholesale level.
+As many wholesalers and retailers are recovered from the pandemic, they are now being faced with some new challenges.

 The Reason Prices and Availability are Changing

-- COVID-19: The Floral industry is booming in terms of demand for flowers due to everyone being at home and wanting to connect, but demand is much higher than current supply.
+- The Floral industry is booming in terms of demand for flowers, but demand is much higher than current supply.

 So, what can you do?